-The Renters Reform Bill, which was introduced into Parliament in May 2023, will mean that landlords will no longer be able to evict tenants without giving a specific reason.
+The Renters Reform Bill, which is currently progressing through Parliament, will mean that landlords will no longer be able to evict tenants without giving a specific reason (although this aspect of the Bill will not immediately come into force).
 Landlords will probably then ask for a guarantor to be provided.
-The Bill will also include measures such as:
+The Bill will also include measures such as making it illegal for landlords to have blanket bans on renting to families with children or those in receipt of benefits;

-- making it illegal for landlords to have blanket bans on renting to families with children or those in receipt of benefits; - scrapping fixed-term tenancies; and restricting rent increases to once per year;
+- scrapping fixed-term tenancies; and - restricting rent increases to once per year;

 This is similar to the tenancy regime which has applied in Scotland since 2017, where there are no longer fixed-term tenancies or no-fault evictions.
-Scotland is also planning to introduce a compulsory energy performance certificate rating of 'C' on most rented properties by 2028.
-This could be a major issue for Scottish landlords with just a few older properties.
-The government has now backtracked over a similar change for property situated in England and Wales.
-The minimum required rating across the UK is currently 'E'.
+Scotland is also planning to introduce a compulsory energy performance certificate rating of 'C' on most rented properties by 2028 (there is currently no minimum rating requirement in Scotland).
+I This could be a major issue for Scottish landlords with just a few older properties.
+The government has now backtracked over a similar change for property situated in England and Wales where the minimum required rating will remain at 'E'.